carla-simulator/ros-bridge/docs/run_ros.md

 * __use_sim_time__: This should be set to __True__ to ensure that ROS is using simulation time rather than system time.
 This parameter will synchronize the ROS [`/clock`][ros_clock] topic with CARLA simulation time.
 *  __host and port__: Network settings to connect to CARLA using a Python client.
 * __timeout__: Time to wait for a successful connection to the server.
-* __passive__: Passive mode is for use in scynchronous mode.
+* __passive__: Passive mode is for use in Asynchronous mode.
 When enabled, the ROS bridge will take a backseat and another client __must__ tick the world.
 ROS bridge will wait for all expected data from all sensors to be received.
+Default: `False`
 *  __synchronous_mode__:
 	*  __If false__: Data is published on every `world.on_tick()` and every `sensor.listen()` callback.
 	*  __If true (default)__: ROS bridge waits for all the sensor messages expected before the next tick.
 This might slow down the overall simulation but ensures reproducible results.